 On occasion, an oddly named mayor of a major American city manages to sneak past my purview, and that is the case with Walthall Robertson Joyner, who served a two-year term as mayor of Atlanta, Georgia in the early twentieth century.
 Despite his unusual name (and being mayor of Georgia's largest city), I had been unaware of Joyner's existence until a few nights ago when a chance look at a 1908 edition of the Omaha Daily Bee revealed a list of mayors who would be attending the convention of the League of American Municipalities.
-Our subject's name (misspelled in the above photo as "Jayne") was mentioned as the then current mayor of Atlanta, and after finding out that those initials stood for Walthall Robertson, I promptly began work on the article you are now reading!
+Our subject's name (misspelled in that article as "Jayne") was mentioned as the then current mayor of Atlanta, and after finding out that those initials stood for Walthall Robertson, I promptly began work on the article you are now reading!

 A lifelong Georgian, Walthall Robertson "Cap" Joyner was born in Cobb County on June 30, 1854, the son of Richard W. and Lucrecia Catherine Joyner.
 His early childhood was spent in that county and at age seven removed with his family to Atlanta.
 Joyner's education took place in the public schools of Atlanta and in 1868 left school to take work as a retail clerk with the W.F.
 Peck and Co., continuing there until 1876.
 In addition to this clerkship, Joyner entered into a long career as a fireman at age sixteen, joining the Atlanta Volunteer Fire Department.